-Sometimes exile from the mainstream is a good thing.
-For Detroit, MI hip hop duo Twiztid, lurking in the shadows with a unique brand of horror-themed music has paid off with a career spanning seventeen years, a slew of billboard 200 charted albums, and a massively devoted fan base.
+Sometimes, exile from the mainstream is a good thing.
+For Detroit, MI, hip hop duo Twiztid, lurking in the shadows with a unique brand of horror-themed music, has paid off with a career spanning seventeen years, a slew of Billboard 200 charted albums, and a massively devoted fan base.
 The journey to success is never easy, and like many other artists, Twiztid has withstood trials and tribulations along the way.
-Refusing to give up and give in to compliance, the group triumph with bigger plans for the future.
+Refusing to give up and give in to compliance, the group triumphs with bigger plans for the future.
 Recently we sat down with one-half of the madmen, Jamie Madrox, for a personal look at the crazy ride of Twiztid, their quest to challenge themselves as artists, horror movies, and more.

 CrypticRock.com – Twiztid has been going strong for seventeen years now and has released nine full-length albums.
-Your sound is a unique blend of hardcore hip hop with horror themed topics, better known to many as horrorcore.
-In retrospective, how would you describe the ride the group has been on?
+Your sound is a unique blend of hardcore hip hop with horror-themed topics, better known to many as horrorcore.
+In retrospect, how would you describe the ride the group has been on?

 Jamie Madrox – It has been somewhat of a roller coaster.
-When we first started off all we wanted to do was have someone to listen to us.
-Everyone seeks that audience of someone who would be interested in what they do.
+When we first started off, all we wanted to do was have someone listen to us.
+Everyone seeks an audience of people who are interested in what they do.
 It has literally grown.
-We have had our ups and downs and it has been a learning process, but we are still here and still kicking ass.
-I am happy and I am proud.
+We have had our ups and downs, and it has been a learning process, but we are still here and still kicking ass.
+I am happy, and I am proud.

-CrypticRock.com – You should be proud, the group has received a great deal of success.
-The genre is not the most popular within mainstream hip hop, but there has been a fair share of great horrorcore groups like Gravediggaz, Insane Clown Posse, and of course yourselves.
+CrypticRock.com – You should be proud; the group has achieved a great deal of success.
+The genre is not the most popular within mainstream hip hop, but there has been a fair share of great horrorcore groups like Gravediggaz, Insane Clown Posse, and, of course, yourselves.
 What do you think has been the key to Twiztid’s success and longevity?

 CrypticRock.com – That is a great point.
 With fans like that, if people are looking for something, they are obviously going to be dedicated to it for a long time because they are passionate about it.